Historiography of the Cold War: 21st century scholarship

+Revisionism in the 21st century

+Despite the overall focus away from the Orthodox vs. Revisionist debates there have been new revisionist works that have emerged in the 21st century.
+One such example is Norman Naimark's 2019 Stalin and the Fate of Europe: The Postwar Struggle for Sovereignty..
+Another work arguing that Stalin in fact sought to avoid the Cold War is the 2006 Stalin's Wars: From World War to Cold War, 1939-1953 by Geoffrey Roberts.

 Espionage

 After 1990s new memoirs and archival materials have opened up the study of espionage and intelligence during the Cold War.
 Scholars are reviewing how its origins, its course, and its outcome were shaped by the intelligence activities of the United States, the Soviet Union, and other key countries.
 Special attention is paid to how complex images of one's adversaries were shaped by secret intelligence that is now publicly known.